StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateSphere.md

 Generates a sphere mesh, pre-sized to the given diameter, created by sphereifying a subdivided cube!
 UV coordinates are taken from the initial unspherified cube.

+NOTE: This generates a completely new Mesh asset on the GPU, and is best done during 'initialization' of your app/scene.
+You may also be interested in using the pre-generated `Mesh.Sphere` asset if it already meets your needs.
 </div>

 |  |  |